Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Puzzle Toys and Treat Dispensers

 Puzzle toys and treat dispensers are excellent tools for mental stimulation.
 These toys require your dog to use their problem-solving skills to access treats or rewards.
 There are numerous types of puzzle toys, ranging from basic to advanced difficulty levels.
-Start with easier puzzles and gradually move on to more challenging ones as your dog becomes proficient.
+Start with easier puzzles and gradually move on to more ones as your dog becomes proficient.

 Nose Work and Scent Games